Geoff Stirling: Personal views

 Stirling is regarded as an eccentric for both how he managed his businesses and for how he used his media outlets to promote a variety of personal interests such as eastern mysticism and intestinal health.
 For example, he devoted many hours of, often unscheduled, broadcast time to conversations with gurus such as Ram Dass and Swami Shyam and to a variety of esoteric subjects ranging from pyramids to unidentified flying objects, a practice which continues today as the station is run by his son G. Scott Stirling.
 Geoff's grandson, Jesse is the host of the CJON interview program "Meetings with Remarkable People."
 Many of his past interviews and archives can be seen currently on CJON on Saturday mornings from 2:00AM to 4:00AM Newfoundland time, under the name "Captain Atlantis Late Night."
-When he watched his own television station he would sometimes phone Master Control to order that a favorite tape immediately pre-empt the current broadcast or that the technician apply a particular effect to the screen.
+When Stirling watched his own television station, he would sometimes phone Master Control to order that a favorite tape immediately pre-empt the current broadcast or that the technician apply a particular effect to the screen.

 Stirling appeared in the 1974 documentary film Waiting for Fidel about a trip he made to Cuba along with former Newfoundland premier Joey Smallwood and director Michael Rubbo.
 The trio never met the Cuban leader.
 Many segments of the program involve Smallwood and Stirling discussing what they would like to ask Castro whenever the expected meeting happens.
 Some of the dialogue occurs while Stirling is demonstrating yoga and standing on his head while he is conversing with Smallwood.

 Stirling supervised the creation of the graphic novel Atlantis featuring the superheroes Captain Atlantis (Captain Newfoundland) and Captain Canada, drawing on elements of Canadian history as well as ancient alien astronauts mythology and New Age philosophy.
 Captain Canada has become a mascot for the NTV station and has appeared in television programs, commercials, and numerous public events.